Islamic State issues video of beheading of U.S. hostage

 British Prime Minister David Cameron condemned Sotloff’s apparent decapitation as “an absolutely disgusting and despicable act (by) barbaric terrorists”.
 He said he would hold a meeting of his security crisis team on Wednesday.

-French Foreign Minister Laurent Fabius said the killing was a “further illustration of the barbarity without limit of this caliphate of terror that must be fought with the utmost determination”.
+French Foreign Minister Laurent Fabius called the killing a “further illustration of the barbarity without limit of this caliphate of terror that must be fought with the utmost determination”.

+Obama did not answer questions from reporters as he boarded his helicopter on the White House South Lawn en route to a military base outside Washington, before flying on Air Force One bound for Estonia.

-The video triggered new calls from Obama’s critics in the U.S. Congress for him to take more decisive action against Islamic State forces.
+The video triggered new calls from Obama’s critics in the U.S. Congress for more decisive action against Islamic State forces.
+Critics accused the president of dithering after he said last Thursday: “We don’t have a strategy yet,” to confront the operations of the militant group in Syria.

 “Whenever American air power has been employed, in coordination with reliable partners on the ground, ISIL has been devastated.
 It’s a tactic that should be aggressively pursued both in Syria and Iraq,” said Senator Lindsey Graham, a leading Republican voice on foreign policy, using an acronym for the Sunni militant group.